Whimsy Stick

 Why Your Flirt Pole Keeps Breaking

-I’ve seen this exact scenario play out dozens of times.
-Someone buys what they think is a durable chase tool, runs two or three sessions with their Malinois or working-line Shepherd, and the thing either snaps at the attachment point or the lure shreds off the cord entirely.
+In fact, I have seen this exact scenario play out dozens of times.
+Specifically, someone buys what they think is a durable chase tool, runs two or three sessions with their Malinois or working-line Shepherd, and the thing either snaps at the attachment point or the lure shreds off the cord entirely.

-Worse: the session ends mid-chase with nothing to catch.
-Now the dog is more activated than before because the predatory motor pattern never completed.
-Broken tool and a more frustrated dog.
-The ASPCA identifies incomplete exercise as a primary driver of behavioral problems in high-energy breeds.
+Worse, the session ends mid-chase with nothing to catch.
+The dog is more activated than before because the predatory motor pattern never completed.
+Broken tool, more frustrated dog.
+The ASPCA dog behavior guidance identifies incomplete exercise as a primary driver of behavioral problems in high-energy breeds.

-The problem isn’t the dog.
-High-drive dogs apply full-body force to everything during play because that’s the neurological sequence running in their brain.
+The problem is the tool.
+High-drive dogs apply full-body force to everything during play because that is the neurological sequence running in their brain.
 The tool has to be built for that force, not for the force of a moderate-energy dog doing casual backyard play twice a week.

 Pole snaps under lateral force

-High-drive dogs don’t pull in a straight line.
+High-drive dogs do not pull in a straight line.
 They cut, pivot, and hit the cord from angles standard poles were never tested for.
-The pole flexes and eventually cracks at the base.
+The pole flexes and cracks at the base.

 Cord frays or pulls through